L. W. Beineke

 Lowell Wayne Beineke (born 1939) is a professor of graph theory at Purdue University Fort Wayne.
-Beineke is known for his elegant characterization of line graphs (derived graph) in terms of the nine Forbidden graph characterization.
+He is known for his elegant characterization of line graphs (derived graph) in terms of the forbidden graph characterization.

 Beineke has taught mathematics at Purdue University Fort Wayne since 1965.
-He received a B.S. from Purdue University in 1961 and an M.S. from the University of Michigan in 1962 and a Ph.D., in 1965, his Ph.D. advisor was Frank Harary.
+He received a B.S. from Purdue University in 1961, an M.S. from the University of Michigan in 1962, and a Ph.D. in 1965.
+His Ph.D. advisor was Frank Harary.

 Beineke holds the Jack W. Schrey chair of mathematical sciences.
-Beineke was the recipient of the Amoco Foundation Outstanding Teaching Award in 1978, and again in 1992.
+He was the recipient of the Amoco Foundation Outstanding Teaching Award in 1978, and again in 1992.